bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 No one can possibly be expert at everything, an no amount careful coding can make up for years of real-world testing by a large community.
 Realistically, the code you write yourself to avoid depending on NPM modules probably contains more vulnerabilities than any reputable NPM module does!

-This means we need a nuanced approach, which means we can't fall back to hard-and-fast rules, but we need to use out best judgement 🙁
+This means we need a nuanced approach, which means we can't fall back to hard-and-fast rules, but we need to use our own best judgement 🙁

-### Your Not Alone — There is Help!
+### You're Not Alone — There is Help!

-The entire open source community is very are of this supply-chain problem, so there's a lot of work underway to make it ever harder for the attackers to succeed.
-There will always be some attacks that do, but there's a lot going on to tighten things up.
+The entire open source community is very aware of these supply-chain problems, so there's a lot of work underway to make it ever harder for the attackers to succeed.
+There will always be some attacks that succeed, at least for a while, but there's a lot going on to tighten things up.

-For example — both NPM and GitHub are updating their systems to add ever more safety mechanisms, and the community is responding with technical tools too.
+ For example, both NPM and GitHub are updating their systems to add ever more safety mechanisms.

 To illustrate this point, when I first signed up to GitHub decades ago, and when I first opened my NPM developer account, neither site required multi-factor authentication, and neither site did any kind of automated vulnerability scanning against the code I published.

-Today, I can't log in to GitHub without my PassKey, I was forced to add multi-factor authentication to my NPM account, I can't publish new versions of the Linkify tool without passing two mutli-factor authentication challenges, and all my code is scanned in the background by both GitHub and NPM checking for obvious problems.
+Today, I can't log into GitHub without my PassKey, and I was forced to add multi-factor authentication to my NPM account to continue publishing modules.
+I can't publish new versions of the Linkify tool without passing **two** multi-factor authentication challenges, and all my code is scanned in the background by both GitHub and NPM to check for known vulnerabilities.

+The community is also responding with new tooling to help developers manage their dependencies safely.

-And then there are the tools built right into the `npm` command itself for managing known vulnerabilities in your dependencies.
+NPM is a good example of  this — there are tools built right into the `npm` command itself for managing known vulnerabilities in your dependency trees.

 ### Auditing your NPM Dependencies

 NPM track and monitor all known vulnerabilities in all NPM modules.
-They know the exact versions affected by each bug, and whether or not patched versions of those modules have been released, and if so, whether or not those patched versions introduce breaking changes.
+They know the exact versions affected by each bug, and whether or not patched versions of those modules have been released.
+They also know, thanks to the [Semver](https://semver.org) numbering system NPM module use, whether or not the patched versions of previously vulnerable modules introduce breaking changes.

-NPM classifies each known vulnerability into four severities — here they are summarised by my favourite privacy-respecting AI assistant [Lumo](https://proton.me/lumo):
+NPM classifies each known vulnerability into four severities — here they are as summarised by my favourite privacy-respecting AI assistant [Lumo](https://proton.me/lumo):

 1. **Low** — Minor security issues that are unlikely to be exploitable in most environments or require very specific conditions to trigger.
 2. **Moderate** — Vulnerabilities that could lead to security issues but typically require a particular setup or user interaction to exploit.